-Attachment #2 also outlines the recovery/subrogation data in further detail, which represents costs that Haldimand County was able to recover for damage by a responsible third party.
-It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather, they reflect the recovered amounts received in the third quarter.
+Attachment 2 also outlines the recovery/subrogation data in further detail, which represents costs that Haldimand County was able to recover for damage by a responsible third party.
+It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather, they are more likely to reflect the recovered amounts received in the first quarter associated with previously reported claims.
 The recovery process and timeline can vary depending on the type and nature of the claim.
-Staff have been working diligently on subrogation and it is expected these efforts will be realized in the fourth quarter.
+Staff have been working diligently on subrogation and it is expected these efforts will be realized throughout 2023.

-Finally, Attachment #3 outlines costs associated with resolving claims, both by and for the County, as described above.
+Finally, Attachment 3 outlines costs associated with resolving claims, both by and for the County, as described above.
 The resolution of a claim is either in the form of settlement or denial of a claim, or in the case of litigation, a judgement/award.
 In previous reporting years, subrogation claims that were recorded under the settled category are now separated and recorded as recovered, giving a clearer picture of the closure of these types of claims.
 Costs associated with denial of claims are usually limited to the expenses incurred to investigate a claim and efforts are made to keep these costs to a minimum.
 Costs for settled claims during the stated period are not necessarily relative to the actual claims received during the same period, as the timeline and process of claims investigation varies according to the specific nature of each claim.
 Costs pertaining to claims from previous quarters and prior years include expenses to resolve claims involved in the litigation process.
 Settlement amounts vary from claim to claim, never exceeding the County's deductible threshold, and in fact, settlement internally is most often somewhat lower in value.

-As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment 3), there was an increase in the first three quarters of 2022 costs.
-It is anticipated that each quarter in 2022 will see higher costs than the previous year as we are still seeing the impacts of COVID-19 which caused slower resolutions throughout 2021.
+As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment 3), quarter 1 of 2023 has significantly lower costs, due to some reimbursements as outlined further below in the Financial/Legal Implications heading; and relatively low value claims.
+Each quarter in 2022 saw higher costs than the previous year as we were still seeing the impacts of COVID-19 which caused slower resolutions throughout 2021.
+It is probable 2023 will see similar impacts.